AzimovIz/WP_Linux/README.md

 ## Usage

-1. Run `wp_linux_editor`, build a layer stack (Image / Gif / Xray / Parallax), and
+1. Run `wp_linux_editor`, build a layer stack (Image / Gif / Xray / Parallax /
-   save it as a project folder.
+   Text / Adjustment), and save it as a project folder.
 2. Make sure `render-server` is running (the install script sets it up as a background service; from a source build, run it by hand).
 3. **KDE**: Right-click the desktop -> **Configure Desktop and Wallpaper**